 - Specific Needs Assessment

-Here’s what you need to know to create a comprehensive WMS requirements list.
+Here’s what you need to know to create a comprehensive WMS rfp template.

-BONUS: Before you read further, download our WMS Requirements Template to help you identify which WMS provider meets your unique needs.
+BONUS: Before you read further, download our WMS Requirements Template excel to help you identify which provider meets your unique needs.

-Needs Recognition: Why Does Your Warehouse Business Need a WMS?
+Needs Recognition: Why Does Your Warehouse Business Need a Software?

-If you’re reading this article, it’s because you need a new warehouse management system (WMS).
+If you’re reading this article, it’s because you need a new system for your warehouse.
 But have you thought carefully about what exactly you need your warehouse management software to do?

 If your justification for buying a new system is a vague desire for better technology, it’s hard to know which features you need and which you can live without.

 Think about your warehouse operations carefully and identify your strongest pain points.
 The following questions might serve as a good starting point: